 Finally, our research establishes an empirical association between levels of organizational and professional identification, on the one hand, and objectively assessed levels of performance on the other.
-Prior work in this area has shown that social identification influences self-reported organizational commitment, in-role performance, extra-role performance, job satisfaction, job involvement, and withdrawal and turnover intentions (Riketta, 2005; van Dick et al., 2004; Wright & Bonett, 2002).
+Prior work in this area has shown that social identification influences self-reported organizational commitment, in-role performance, extra-role performance, job satisfaction, job involvement, and intentions to withdraw or to quit (withdrawal and turnover intentions) (Riketta, 2005; van Dick et al., 2004; Wright & Bonett, 2002).
 This study is the first to link organizational identification and professional identification to objective measures of performance.